tea2code/make-it-hit/README.md

 ## Changelog

-- [2012-02-23] Version 1: Basically a improved version of the prototype.
+- [2013-02-23] Version 1: Basically a improved version of the prototype.
 Better map/level format with improved parser.
-- [2012-04-03] Version 2: Fixed window size with scaling of level.
+- [2013-04-03] Version 2: Fixed window size with scaling of level.
 In game menu and main menu with level selection.
-- [2012-04-21] Version 3: Replacement of xml with yaml as level format.
+- [2013-04-21] Version 3: Replacement of xml with yaml as level format.
 Configuration module.
 Gravitational force (positive and negative).

 ## Roadmap

+**DISCONTINUED...**

-- [2012-05] Version 4: Sound.
+- [?]
+Version 4: Sound.
 New level features (reflection and collision as an attribute of objects).
-- [2012-06] Version 5: Highscores.
+- [?]
+Version 5: Highscores.
 New level features (maybe triangle as an object).
 Possible first public version.
-- [2012-07] Version 6: Graphic themes.
+- [?]
+Version 6: Graphic themes.
 PyQt as rendering base.
 New level features.

 ## Known Bugs: